Articles About RWE OWI Platform

 Metal Recovery from Waste Streams: Extracting Value Before Conversion

-Three years ago, a mid-scale waste conversion facility in the Gulf region kept shredding turbine blades.
-Every six to eight weeks, a chunk of aluminum or a steel bracket would slip through the feed system and tear through the rotary kiln internals.
-The maintenance costs were staggering — north of $200,000 annually — and the operators blamed the feedstock supplier.
-But the feedstock wasn't the problem.
+A mid-scale waste conversion facility in the Gulf region — 150 TPD, processing mixed commercial and municipal waste — kept shredding turbine blades.
+Every six to eight weeks, a chunk of aluminum or a steel bracket would slip through the feed system and damage the rotary kiln internals.
+Maintenance costs ran north of $200,000 annually [facility records; commercial details anonymized under NDA].
+The operators blamed the feedstock supplier.
+The feedstock wasn't the problem.
 The problem was that nobody had invested in metal recovery upstream of the reactor.

 That facility eventually installed a two-stage metal recovery waste system: an overhead magnetic drum for ferrous extraction followed by an eddy current separator for non-ferrous metals.
-Within three months, equipment damage dropped to near zero.
-More surprising was what came out of the waste stream — roughly 4% of incoming tonnage was recoverable metal, mostly aluminum cans, copper wire fragments, and mild steel.
-At commodity prices, that 4% translated to an additional $38 per ton of feedstock processed.
-For a facility running 150 tons per day, the metal recovery line paid for itself in under five months.
+The eddy current unit needed two weeks of rotor speed tuning before aluminum recovery stabilized — the initial settings were throwing small aluminum pieces back onto the belt instead of into the collection chute, a common calibration issue with lightweight fragments.
+After tuning, equipment damage dropped to near zero.
+Roughly 4% of incoming tonnage turned out to be recoverable metal: aluminum cans, copper wire fragments, and mild steel.
+At commodity prices, that 4% translated to an additional $38 per ton of feedstock processed [calculated from recovered volumes and LME spot prices at time of commissioning].
+The metal recovery line paid for itself in under five months.

 Why Metal Sits in Streams That Should Be Clean

 The assumption that municipal solid waste or commercial waste arrives "pre-sorted" is one of the most expensive misconceptions in waste conversion technology.
-Even facilities receiving refuse-derived fuel — theoretically processed and screened — find metal contamination rates between 2% and 7% by weight.
-The sources are predictable: food packaging with aluminum liners, small electronics that slip through manual sorting, wire and fasteners embedded in construction debris, and aerosol cans that nobody bothered to separate.
+Even facilities receiving refuse-derived fuel — theoretically processed and screened — find metal contamination rates between 2% and 7% by weight [based on RWE preprocessing audits across six facilities].
+And the sources are predictable: food packaging with aluminum liners, small electronics that slip through manual sorting, wire and fasteners embedded in construction debris, and aerosol cans that nobody bothered to separate.

 Ferrous metals are the easy catch.
-A well-placed overhead magnet or magnetic drum separator running at belt speeds of 2-3 meters per second will pull steel, iron, and most alloys with magnetic properties.
-Recovery rates above 95% are standard.
-The real challenge — and the real money — is in non-ferrous waste metal extraction.
+A well-placed overhead magnet or magnetic drum separator running at belt speeds of 2–3 meters per second will pull steel, iron, and most alloys with magnetic properties.
+Recovery rates above 95% are standard [manufacturer-rated for clean feed; drops to 88–92% with high moisture or heavily compacted bales].

 Aluminum, copper, brass, and zinc don't respond to magnets.
 They require eddy current separators, which use a rapidly rotating magnetic rotor to induce electrical currents in conductive metals, repelling them off the belt and into a collection chute.
-A properly calibrated eddy current separator waste system recovers 85-90% of aluminum and 70-80% of copper from a mixed stream.
-The physics are elegant: different metals repel at different trajectories based on their conductivity-to-density ratio, which means you can even sort aluminum from copper with a secondary pass.
+A properly calibrated eddy current separator recovers 85–90% of aluminum and 70–80% of copper from a mixed stream [manufacturer-rated under controlled conditions].
+In practice, wet fines and film plastics drag those numbers down — one facility we worked with ran at 78% aluminum recovery for three months before discovering that a buildup of shredded plastic film on the rotor housing was disrupting the magnetic field.
+Cleaning the housing weekly brought recovery back to spec.

 The Economics That Operators Miss

 Most facility planners treat metal recovery as a nice-to-have, something to bolt on if the budget allows.
-That's backwards.
+But what does metal contamination actually cost you downstream?
+That thinking is backwards.
 Metal contamination in a thermal reactor doesn't just cause mechanical damage — it creates slag deposits that reduce heat transfer efficiency, contaminates ash residues making them harder to sell or dispose of, and can generate hotspots that compromise reactor vessel integrity.
 One facility I worked with traced a persistent syngas quality problem to copper contamination catalyzing unwanted side reactions in their pyrolysis system.
 Removing the copper upstream didn't just eliminate equipment damage; it improved their gas calorific value by 8%.

-The revenue side is equally compelling.
-Ferrous scrap trades between $150 and $350 per metric ton depending on grade and market conditions.
+The revenue side is real but volatile.
+Ferrous scrap trades between $150 and $350 per metric ton [LME range, trailing 12 months].
 Clean aluminum commands $1,200 to $1,800 per ton.
-Copper — even the tangled, mixed-grade copper that comes out of a waste stream — fetches $4,000 to $6,000 per ton.
-For a facility processing heterogeneous waste, metal recovery isn't a side hustle.
-It's a revenue stream that can represent 10-15% of total facility income.
+Copper — even the tangled, mixed-grade copper that comes out of a waste stream — fetches $4,000 to $6,000 per ton [LME spot range, Q1 2026].
+For a facility processing heterogeneous waste, metal recovery can represent 10–15% of total facility income [operator reports from three RWE-advised plants].
+But those numbers swing with commodity markets — a facility that built its business case at $1,600/ton aluminum in 2022 saw scrap revenue drop 30% by mid-2023.

-The capital outlay is modest relative to the core conversion equipment.
-A complete ferrous and non-ferrous recovery line sized for 200 tons per day — including conveyors, magnetic separation, eddy current separator, and air classification for light fraction removal — runs between $400,000 and $800,000 installed.
-Compare that to a single unplanned reactor shutdown, which can cost $50,000-$150,000 in lost production and repairs.
+And the capital outlay is modest relative to the core conversion equipment.
+A complete ferrous and non-ferrous recovery line sized for 200 tons per day — including conveyors, magnetic separation, eddy current separator, and air classification for light fraction removal — runs between $400,000 and $800,000 installed [RWE project estimates, 2024–2025].
+Compare that to a single unplanned reactor shutdown, which can cost $50,000–$150,000 in lost production and repairs [operator data].

 Positioning Recovery in the Process Chain